US orthodontic chains, ranked by office count

 Do not buy this if any of the following are true.

 You only sell into the DSOs.
-If your motion is one annual contract with Smile Doctors and one with Smile Brands, you do not need 13,200 records.
+If your motion is one annual contract with Smile Doctors and one with Smile Brands, you do not need a practice-level database.
 You need ten phone numbers.
 Save your budget.

 You sell direct to consumers.
 Adult aligner brands marketing to end patients, ortho-curious consumer apps, smile-design platforms for laypeople: the data here is operator-side, not patient-side.
 Different shape, different licence.